jduarte/immortus/js.md

 // In this case we need to pass the `job_id` directly because
 // it will not be received from the `jobCreatedSuccessfully` callback

+var jobObject = {
+  // jobId is recommended to be set
-jobOptions = { jobId: '908ec6f1-e093-4943-b7a8-7c84eccfe417', jobClass: 'job_class' }
+  jobId: '908ec6f1-e093-4943-b7a8-7c84eccfe417',
   // JobClass is needed if more than 1 strategy is used, otherwise can be ignored
+  jobClass: 'job_class',
-// if we want to use a custom verify route & controller we could use:
+  // if we want to use a custom verify route & controller we could verifyJobUrl
-// jobOptions = { verifyJobUrl: '/custom_verify_path/with_job_id' }
-// this override will ignore all the others,
+  // this will override default controller so `jobClass` will be ignored
+  // (unless you use it in your custom controller),
   // i.e. if verifyJobUrl is defined it will ignore jobId and jobClass
+  verifyJobUrl: '/custom_verify_path/with_job_id'
+};

+var options = {
+  // currently we only support longPolling
-Immortus.verify(jobOptions, { longPolling: { interval: 5000 } })
+  longPolling: {
+    // `interval` is the minimum wait time in millisconds from last success request (default is 500)
+    // i.e. if server responds in 200ms and we set `interval` to 800
+    //      we get a new request in server every second (aprox.)
+    interval: 800
+  }
+};

+Immortus.verify(jobObject, options)
         .then(jobFinished, jobFailed, jobInProgress);

-});
+// this will produce:
+//  if fail verify
+//    job 908ec6f1-e093-4943-b7a8-7c84eccfe417 failed to perform
+//  if success verify
+//    job 908ec6f1-e093-4943-b7a8-7c84eccfe417 is still executing ...
+//    job 908ec6f1-e093-4943-b7a8-7c84eccfe417 is still executing ...
+//    job 908ec6f1-e093-4943-b7a8-7c84eccfe417 is still executing ...
+//    this previous lines can be repeated more/less times, depending on what the job is doing and `interval`
+//    job 908ec6f1-e093-4943-b7a8-7c84eccfe417 finished successfully
 ```